Back pain worsens at both extremes

 - Increased intervertebral disc loading

-- Spinal sagging and poor overnight alignment
+- Spinal sagging and misalignment overnight

 Frequently asked questions